Annalouu/an-engineswap/README.md

 - Drag an-engine to your resource folder
 - Import engine.sql
 - Add the job to the config
+- True or false if you want only the boss of that job to be able to swap the engine
 - ensure an-engine in the server.cfg (After Qb-core)

 # Image